 Major changes included creating six Sunday school classrooms and a nursery-conference room, each separated by dividers.
 Kitchen, bathrooms, and storage areas were also modified.
 A cabinet for the china set was installed.
 The outside door was made accessible for wheelchairs.
 The exterior of the church was re-painted and the grounds landscaped.
 And in 1987, an elevator was installed and dedicated on November 22nd.

-And just recently, in the summer of 2015, a major renovation of our church’s steeple and the town clock was completed.
-Funds for these renovations come from Act’n Spire, a community improvement project jointly sponsored by Bradford Congregational Church and Old Church Theater, whose goal is to improve and preserve our respective facilities, which provide services, education and arts to the greater Bradford, Vermont area.
-Act ‘n Spire is currently raising funds to restore the town clock (and the church steeple in which it is located) and to make structural and exterior improvements to the theater building.
-To learn more about Act ‘n Spire, or to make a tax-deductible donation, please visit www.actnspire.org.
+In the summer of 2015, a major renovation of our church’s steeple and the town clock was completed.
+Funds for these renovations came from Act’n Spire, a community improvement project jointly sponsored by Bradford Congregational Church and Old Church Theater, whose goal is to improve and preserve our respective facilities, which provide services, education and arts to the greater Bradford, Vermont area.